LarsMallien/IBM-Watson-Chatbot-Challenge/README.md

 - Description on how to import or export [intents](https://cloud.ibm.com/docs/assistant?topic=assistant-intents#intents-export) and [entities](https://cloud.ibm.com/docs/assistant?topic=assistant-entities#entities-export)
 - 4 parts Tutorial to build a [Machine Learning Model with Watson Studio](https://github.com/FelixAugenstein/digital-tech-tutorial-watson-studio)
 - Beginner's guide to [Watson Visual Recognition](https://developer.ibm.com/articles/introduction-watson-visual-recognition/)

+### Social Media:
+Share the challenge in your social media accounts with the hashtag: #IBMWATSONCHABOTCH

 ### Further resources:
 - More than 100 open source projects, a library of knowledge resources, developer advocates ready to help, and a global community of developers --> [IBM Developer](https://developer.ibm.com/)